grantmcconnaughey/Lintly/README.md

     $ pip install lintly

-> Note: Lintly works with Python 2.7 and 3.4+.
+> Lintly requires Python 2.7 or 3.4+.

 Next, set the `LINTLY_API_KEY` environment variable to your GitHub API Key:

     $ export LINTLY_API_KEY="12345"

-Finally, pipe the output of your linter to `lintly`:
+Finally, pipe the output of your linter to the `lintly` script:

     $ flake8 | lintly